-- 3) At Sea: Cleaning Stations will be scheduled at 0600 each morning and inspection will be conducted at 0645.
-Failure to pass inspection will result in a reinspection of your assigned area at 1600 that day.
+3) At Sea: Cleaning Stations will be scheduled in the plan of the day.
 Failures will be posted outside the Commandant's office.
-Any delinquency should be corrected prior to reinspection. - 4.)
-In Port: Cleaning Stations will be scheduled at 0600 each morning and inspection will be conducted by the Ships Master prior to liberty being granted.
-All groups must be signed off before liberty is granted for the ship. - 4.)
-At Sea: Cadets on the 12-4 will not be required to be at 0600 Cleaning Stations but will be required to have their designated area cleaned by 1600 reinspect time that day. - 5.)
-Cleaning lockers must always be properly stocked, cleaned and ready for use. - 6.)
+Any delinquency should be corrected prior to reinspection.

+4.)
+In Port: Cleaning Stations will be scheduled in the plan of the day each morning and inspection will be conducted by the Ships Master prior to liberty being granted.
+All groups must be signed off before liberty is granted for the ship.

+5.)
+Cleaning lockers must always be properly stocked, cleaned and ready for use.

+6.)
 All berthing and public areas of the ship will be inspected by the master each Sunday.

-20. SANITATION INSPECTIONS
+21. SANITATION INSPECTIONS

-Every day at approximately 1100, while underway, all Cadet berthing will be inspected by the Commandant's Office, accompanied by the assigned Utility watch stander, and a member of the engine department.
+Every day at approximately 1100, while underway, all Cadet berthing will be inspected by cadet leadership under the supervision of the Commandant's Office, accompanied by the assigned Utility watch stander, and a member of the engine department.
 This inspection will focus on general cleanliness, safety, and sanitary condition of the spaces.
 At all times Cadet berthing spaces must be in a neat and orderly condition with racks made.
 This inspection team will also be checking for serviceability and sanitary conditions of all sinks, heads and showers.
 Any standing water will be addressed; all maintenance issues will be reported appropriately for repair.
 Lastly, there will be no gear adrift and will be subject to removal if found during the inspection.
 Gear adrift in adverse weather/sea conditions could be tossed around and cause injury.
 All Cadets will have name, company, and watch section posted in the name card holders on their respective bunk and locker.
 Lower deck inspection, to include all spaces other than the Mess and berthing spaces, will be conducted on Sundays or as scheduled in the Plan of the Day.

-21. CADET BERTHING
+22. CADET BERTHING